School ofAllied HealthContinueContinue to the Allied Health's website

 - Allied Health encompasses many of the pre-medical degree options.
 The four-year medical laboratory science degree can be a stepping stone to a pre-med, pre-dental, or physician’s assistant program.
 With this degree, graduates can work before entering professional school.

 - Job shadowing opportunities are available for every student.

-- The Allied Health Club provides networking for students seeking careers in the field.
+- The Allied Health Department provides networking for students seeking careers in the field.

 Marks of Distinction

-- Collaborative efforts with Andrews University and Loma Linda University allow pre-physical therapy students to study at Southern for three years.
-They can then complete a bachelor’s degree and a doctorate with three additional years of full-time study at one of the other universities.
+- Collaborative efforts with Andrews University allow pre-physical therapy students to study at Southern for three years.
+They can then complete a bachelor’s degree and a doctorate with three additional years of full-time study at Andrews.